✓ No credit card needed!

 How to write investor emails using Smart Copy (It’s easy!)

 It’s simple to start, but here’s a detailed breakdown.
 By the way, Smart Copy uses a best-in-class AI to examine the attributes about your brand, both what you have listed in the sidebar and what exists on the internet, and generates fitting landing page copy just for you!
 Ok, let’s start.

 The first thing to do is to make an account on Smart Copy, it’s free!
 As you make your account, Smart Copy will ask you some important information about your company such as your brand’s name, keywords, audience, and a short description.

 After completing these inputs, navigate to the templates page and click either “Pitch a VC” or “Pitch an Angel.”

 Look over to the right side of the page and you’ll see all the information about your company in the sidebar.
 Double-check everything is correct and add anything you might think is important.

 When everything looks good, click “Create.”
 In just a few seconds, you will have three personally crafted investor email templates!

 If you’re looking to personalize the emails a bit further, click the “Customize” button at the bottom right.
-Snazzy will ask you to type in a tone for your investor emails.
+Smart Copy will ask you to type in a tone for your investor emails.

-Simply click “Create” again and let Snazzy make you custom emails!
+Simply click “Create” again and let Smart Copy make you custom emails!